The following narrative summarizes TTUHSC’s student complaint or grievance policies and procedures.

 It is the policy of the Texas Tech University Health Sciences Center to affirm the right of its students to a prompt and fair resolution of a complaint or grievance involving allegations of inappropriate behavior by other TTUHSC students or by TTUHSC personnel toward students.
 Policies and procedures exist for the following areas of student complaints:

-This handbook identifies several policies intended to ensure the fair and equitable treatment of all members of the university community.
+The Student Handbook/Code of Professional Conduct identifies several policies intended to ensure the fair and equitable treatment of all members of the university community.
 The processes for filing complaints are detailed in the TTUHSC Operating Policies and Procedures.
 The following list identifies key institutional policies governing complaints regarding discrimination:

 HSC OP 77.13, Student Education Records, provides detailed information about filing complaints relating to student records.